sidco0014/Search-Engine/README.txt

-The ZIP contains the following :
+The Repo contains the following :
 =================================

 A) 6 souce codes: